freenas/freenas-docs/userguide/storage.rst

 Snapshots
 -------------

-The :guilabel:`Snapshots` tab can be used to review the listing of available snapshots.
+The :guilabel:`Snapshots` tab is used to review the listing of available snapshots.
 An example is shown in :numref:`Figure %s <zfs_view_avail_snapshots_fig>`.